 So how can we leverage EdgeIQ as part of your traffic management system?

 Back to your Smart City project, When your technicians go out onsite to install an OnLogic-enabled EdgeIQ PC for our Greengrass application, all they need to do is plug in the PC, log into their AWS account and take advantage of zero-touch provisioning to automatically deploy software, Greengrass, and Lambdas.
-After this simple installation, they can manage a connected device’s uptime and react in realtime to device wellness using EdgeIQ’s built in tools.
-Now, we can centrally manage everything from your traffic control center to accomplish your project goals while reducing cost and improving operating efficiency.
+After this simple installation, they can manage a connected device’s uptime.
+That means they can react in real time to device wellness using EdgeIQ’s built in tools.
+Now, we can centrally manage everything from your traffic control center.
+Your project goals can be accomplished while reducing costs and improving operating efficiency.

-Why use OnLogic’s Industrial Computers as part of your Edge Solution?
+Why use OnLogic’s Industrial Computers as part of your Connected Edge Solution?

-The environment for your connected devices at the edge of your network is typically not conducive to a traditional tower PC.
-Whether be a NEMA enclosure at an intersection for your traffic project, mounted directly on drilling equipment in the Oil Sands of Alberta, or deployed at Cell Towers across the country, your system will most likely be exposed to dust, temperature, shock, vibration, variable input power, and other non-ideal conditions.
+A traditional tower PC is not designed to survive in a typical environment at the edge of your network.
+Inside a NEMA enclosure at an intersection for a traffic project is no place for a tower PC.
+Neither is a direct mount on drilling equipment in the Oil Sands of Alberta or on a mountain cell tower.
+These edge locations would expose your system dust, temperature, shock, vibration, variable input power, and other non-ideal conditions.
 Even if your conditions are ideal, you will still want an incredibly reliable PC.
 OnLogic’s line of Industrial and Rugged PCs are the ideal hardware solution for AWS Greengrass or EdgeIQ – a great fit for your next project.
-All of our PCs are built to order, so if you need an internal 4G modem for remote connectivity, serial ports for legacy device communication, or any additional functionality, we’ve got you covered.
+We build all our PCs to order.
+Do you need an internal 4G modem for remote connectivity?
+Serial ports for legacy device communication?
+We’ve got you covered for that – and more.

 Watch our OnLogic Live – IQ at the Edge with AWS